mongodb/mongodbatlas-cloudformation-resources/cfn-resources/teams/README.md

 # MongoDB::Atlas::Teams

 ## Description
-Returns, adds, edits, or removes teams.
+Returns, adds, edits, or removes teams to Atlas Organization and Atlas Project (if specified).

 ## Attributes & Parameters